aeternity/aepp-bridge/README.md

-This application is created for interacting with the Aeternity <> EVM Bridge contracts provided by Acurast.
+This application is created for interacting with the æternity <> EVM Bridge contracts provided by Acurast.
 Executing proper bridge actions using this application will result in moving the sent funds to the other chain.

 ## Deployment links